brickadia-community/omegga/README.md

     * the **brickadia linux launcher** which is not available publicly at the moment.
     * `apt install wget tar` (to download a4 binary)

-Omegga is can be installed as a global npm package
+Omegga is installed as a global npm package

     npm i -g omegga